 Ballistic Stretching: Why You Shouldn't Do it

 Ballistic stretching refers to an uncoordinated stretch that utilizes momentum and bouncing motions to improve muscle elasticity.
 Throughout the years, the theory of ideal forms of stretching has changed.
 Prior to our current level of biomechanical and physiological understanding of muscle structure, many fitness enthusiasts advocated ballistic stretching.
-We have all heard the stories of the martial arts student (from back in the day...) who was told to jump and land in the splits to improve his/her flexibility.
-Or, that he/she would be pushed down into the splits...
+We have all heard the stories of the martial arts student who was told to jump and land in the splits to improve their flexibility.
+Or, that they would be pushed down into the splits.
 Many fitness classes recommended swing kicks to improve hamstring flexibility.
 'Just keep your leg straight and kick as high as you can until you can kick higher.
-So what if a muscles tears, it happens to everyone - that's how you get flexible...'
+So what if a muscles tears, it happens to everyone - that's how you get flexible.'